 Edina holds a number of appointments and memberships outside Aston.
 This includes, inter alia, membership of the Advisory Council at Open Rights Group, Senior Fellowship of the Higher Education Academy, membership of the Executive Committee, British and Irish Law, Education and Technology Association (BILETA).
 Edina is also an alumna of the Leadership Foundation’s Aurora programme and the UK Digital Economy Ambassador, as a part of the CHERISH-DE Digital Economy Crucible Programme, Swansea University.

-Edina is a chief editor for the EUP book series ‘Future law’, along with Prof Lilian Edwards and Prof Burkhard Schafer, and she has guest edited tech law journals as well.
-She is also a peer reviewer for a number of journals in the area of IT and law and has reviewed research proposals, book proposals and monographs.
-Edina has led small grant applications as a PI, and have so far been successful at two important awards.
+Edina is a chief editor for the EUP book series ‘Future law’, along with Prof Burkhard Schafer.
+She is a Deputy Editor of the Computer Law and Security Review.
+She has guest edited other tech law journals as well.
+She acts as a peer reviewer for a number of journals in the area of IT and law, social science and human-computer interaction.
+Edina has reviewed research bids, book proposals and monographs.
+Edina has led grant applications as a PI, and have so far been successful at a number of important awards (e.g. Modern Law Review seminar series, Leverhulme Trust funding, ESRC/IRC Networking Grant).

-Edina’s research interests are in the area of privacy and data protection, post-mortem privacy, digital regulation, digital property and AI.
-Find her on Twitter at @EdinaRl.
+Edina’s research interests are in the area of privacy and data protection, post-mortem privacy, digital regulation, online safety, digital property and AI.

 University of Strathclyde: PhD, Law